koffylarry/ESTHER-PROJECTS/README.md

-*Association Rule in Jupyter notebook code
-  - Codes are saved as Association Rule(Task 2).IPYNB
-*Association rule mining was implemented an online retail dataset.
+    <h2>Association rule mining was implemented an online retail dataset.</h2>
     Apriori ARM method was used to establish the relationships for the items/products that were bought together based on different the transactions done in some countries in the dataset.
 The result of the ARM was obtained for at least 8 countries in the dataset to show the items/products that were frequently bought together.
 The lift,